verbb/formie/docs/templates/rendering-pages.md

 - keeping the `data-fui-form` attribute with the form config on the form element
 - outputting assets yourself

-If that `data-fui-form` attribute is missing, Formie's browser startup cannot initialize the form properly.
+If that `data-fui-form` attribute is missing, Formie's browser startup cannot initialise the form properly.

 ## Assets